 Don’t forget holiday email mobile optimization

 Statistics from Hubspot suggest that a majority of email views are now opened more on mobile than desktop.
-And considering that 1 in 5 email campaigns are not optimized for mobile devices, your business has an opportunity to boost extra views — simply by using mobile-friendly design tactics for holiday email marketing campaigns.

-Some design tactics you can consider, include:
+As such, some mobile-friendly design tactics you can consider, include:

 - A clean and simplified layout: Highlight important features at the top and use bullet points to quickly get your point across.